redgeneLauren/HTMLcourse-sample/Content/Using Tables/UsingTables.questions.md

 /// type=MS, answer=[3,4,5]

-Which of the following texts are the contents for the header in the HTML table?
+Which of the following texts are the contents for the `table header` in the HTML table?

 - `Name`